Entropy II

 Let’s try it.
 In the following I started with a

-The point appears to be: entropy and variance are closely related for unimodal distributions, but not in general.
+The point is: entropy and variance are closely related for unimodal distributions, but not in general.
 They can vary independently, though it can take some pretty contrived distributions to demonstrate it.

 Further investigation sheds some light.
 Apparently, there exists a series expansion for the Shannon entropy in terms of the cumulants of a distribution, which are certain functions